shanetwinterhalter/vps-config/README.md

 - Nginx reverse proxy install
 - SSL certificate configuration and auto-renewal

-## TODO:

-- Improve how the ssh keys are handled. think about user cloning the repo and running from scratch

-Specific to project:
-- Deploy script
-- Configure docker-compose to start on boot

 ## Pre-requisites

 - ansible>2.16.0
-- A VPS (instructions on creating one with Digital Ocean are below, but the provider doesn't matter).
+- A VPS (instructions on creating one with Digital Ocean are below, but a VPS with any provider will do).
 SSH key authentication to the VPS is required
 - A domain name, with a DNS A record configured to point to the IP address of the VPS

 ## Configuring the VPS